outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- other supplements for fatigue: D-ribose, arginine, creatine, DHEA, ginseng, glutamine, iron, quercetin, pyrroloquinoline quinone
 			- fix mitochondria dysregulation/dysfunction:
 				- magnesium, glutathione, alpha-lipoic acid, l-carnitine, omega 3s, d-ribose, resveratrol, b vitamins
+			- take d-ribose with a NF-κB inhibitor like ashwagandha to avoid NF-κB upregulation by d-ribose, and eat polysaccharides to decrease IL-1beta which can increase with d-ribose
 		- acidosis:
 			- 1g vitamin C powder/day at meals unless vitamin C causes kidney stones for you, intermittent fasting to avoid spending all day creating acid from digestion, avoid high acid foods like coffee/kombucha or foods that require high acid to digest, treat other conditions that cause acidosis like organ failure/damage, low aldosterone, or vitamin deficiencies, avoid keto diet if it causes acidosis
 			- Flow water also helped with acidosis/high blood pressure/stomach pain